magentanova/maestro-docs/README.md

   - disconnect from my remote repo and point to your own (see [Publishing](#publishing))
   - `cd` into the local folder
   - `npm install`
+  - `npm config set name YOUR-APP-NAME`. this will ensure that mongo stores your app's data in a unique location.

 ###Install mongodb (once)